Joint-assessment Outline

 The joint-assessment is initially created by the project team and then collaboratively developed with the security reviewers as part of the project’s TAG-Security Security Assessment (TSSA) Process.
 Information about the TAG-Security Review can be found in the CNCF TAG-Security Review Process Guide .

 This document does not intend to provide a security audit of OpenFGA and is not intended to be used in lieu of a security audit.
-This document provides users of the project with a security focused understanding of OpenFGA and when taken with the self-assessment provide the community with the TAG-Security Review of the project.
-Both of these documents may be used and referenced as part of a security audit.
+This document provides users of the project with a security focused understanding of OpenFGA and, when taken with the self-assessment , provide the community with the TAG-Security Review of the project.
+Both of these documents may be used and referenced as inputs to a separate security audit.

 OpenFGA is a project that provides a security service and as such, any defect in the project may be a security issue.
 This document does not look to enumerate all the possible quality issues (e.g. undetected circular references in model definitions) that could lead to security issues for users of OpenFGA.

-Taken together, this document and the self-assessment serve as a cornerstone for if and when OpenFGA seeks graduation and is preparing for a security audit.
+Taken together, this document and the self-assessment serve as a context for the TOC and community when OpenFGA seeks graduation and is preparing for a security audit.

 Intended Use